syncfusion-content/uwp-docs/uwp/DataGrid/Export-To-PDF.md

 ### Customizing DetailsViewDataGrid cells

-Like parent DataGrid, you can customize the `DetailsViewDataGrid` cells also by using `CellsExportingEventHandler`.
+Like parent Data Grid, you can customize the `DetailsViewDataGrid` cells also by using `CellsExportingEventHandler`.
 Based on [GridCellPdfExportingEventArgs.GridViewDefinition](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.Converter.GridCellPdfExportingEventArgs.html#Syncfusion_UI_Xaml_Grid_Converter_GridCellPdfExportingEventArgs_GridViewDefinition) property, you can identify the particular `DetailsViewDataGrid` and customize it.

 {% tabs %}
 {% highlight c# %}